Ahmet-Oral/Digit_Recognizer/README.md

 # Digit_Recognition
+###### Final Project for class:
-Basics of Machine Learning Final Project
+Basics of Machine Learning
+###### Instructor
+Dr. Paweł Morkisz

-# Description:
+## Description:
-This application contains a program that trained using MNIST dataset to predict handwritten digits.
-There is a GUI for users to draw their own digits using mouse.
-Program can predict user drawn digits.
+The program is trained using MNIST dataset to predict handwritten digits.
+There is a GUI for users to draw their own digits using a mouse.
+The program can predict digits that users draw using their mouse.
+It can also be used to predict digits in images if they are provided as an input.

-# Structure:
+## Structure:
 Digit Recognition:<br/>
  -evaluateModel.py  ->To evaluate model.h5.<br/>
  -model.h5          ->Model created in saveModel.py<br/>